joyboseroy/indus_decipher/README.md

 statistical tests to run, which data sources to trust, and how to word every caveat in this document.
-Several of the more interesting findings below (the reading-direction correction, the two real corpora landing on different sides of the falsification harness) came from actually running the code on real data and following up on results that looked off, rather than from the design phase.
+Several of the more interesting findings below (the reading-direction correction, the two real corpora landing on different sides of the falsification harness, and most significantly "The synthetic continuum," which walked back the interpretation of this project's own headline order-3 result) came from actually running the code on real data and following up on results that looked off, rather than from the design phase.
 That back-and-forth is part of why this project is reasonably confident in its own honesty notes: they were earned by being wrong first and checking.

 ## Status